 - Regular Zoo admission rates apply; car parking is $12.

 - All visitors (ages 3+) are required to wear masks.
 When arriving, visitors and their party will be asked if everyone has a mask.
 If a visitor has forgotten a mask, a paper one will be supplied.
 A limited quantity of masks is available for purchase at the Gift Shop Marketplace, just past the U.S. Bank Gathering Place.

-- A limited number of restrooms will be open; with doors permanently propped open.
+- A limited number of restrooms will be open.

 - Water fountains will be closed; the water bottle refill station in the Gathering Place will be open.

 - Concessions will be available, with limited menu items, at: The Flamingo Cafe and The Coffee Shop.

 - Visitors can bring in food and non-alcoholic beverages.